 Protect Their Skin

-While you’re slathering yourself in sunscreen at the beach, don’t forget to put some on your pooch as well (but make sure it’s safe for dogs – most human versions are not).
+While you’re slathering yourself in sunscreen at the beach, don’t forget to put some on your pooch as well (but make sure the sunscreen is safe for dogs (affiliate link) – most human versions are not).

 Dogs are prone to sunburn just like humans, particularly those breeds that have short hair, are hairless, have white fur, and pink skin.